Best Omega-3 Fish Oil Supplements in 2026: Purity-Tested Picks for Inflammation and Brain Health

 8. NOW Ultra Omega-3 — Best Affordable Enteric-Coated

-NOW Foods has built a decades-long reputation for delivering quality supplements at accessible prices, and their Ultra Omega-3 exemplifies that approach.
-The molecularly distilled fish oil is enteric-coated to minimize reflux and fish burps—addressing the number one complaint about fish oil supplementation.
+NOW Foods has built a decades-long reputation for quality supplements at accessible prices, and their Ultra Omega-3 is a good example.
+The molecularly distilled fish oil is enteric-coated to minimize reflux and fish burps, addressing the most common reason people stop taking fish oil consistently.

-Each softgel delivers 500mg of EPA + DHA in a concentrated formula.
+Each softgel delivers 500mg of combined EPA + DHA in a concentrated formula.
 NOW's manufacturing facilities are GMP certified, and they conduct third-party testing for identity, purity, and potency.
-While they don't carry the IFOS certification that premium brands boast, their quality control standards are well-documented and consistent.
+While NOW Ultra Omega-3 doesn't carry a named IFOS certification, the enteric coating and GMP-verified manufacturing make it a practical, well-priced entry point.
+Our piece on the gut-brain connection covers why digestive tolerance matters for long-term supplement adherence, which is exactly the problem this product is designed to solve.

 Buy Now On Amazon